pdfarranger/pdfarranger/TESTING.md

 -   Move one page using drag and drop

--   Cut / paste within same pdfarranger instance
+-   Cut / paste within same PDF Arranger instance

 -   Save As